binaryphile/rubsh/README.md

 Fortunately, bash does a lot for you as well.
 If there is system manipulation to be done on Unix, it can typically be done with bash, and frequently with a minimum of (albeit strange) syntax.
-It's Using bash for logic rather than system manipulation is where it tends to fall down.
+It's using bash for logic rather than system manipulation where it tends to fall down.

 While there are many ways bash could stand improvement, rubsh focuses on
 one: making it easier to work with bash's built-in data types.